dangvd/crystal-dock/README.md

 ## Build from the source code

 Dependencies development packages: to build from the source code, Qt6, LayerShellQt6 and Wayland development packages are required.
-For example, to install them on OpenSUSE, run:
+As an example, to install them on OpenSUSE, run:

 ```
 $ sudo zypper install qt6-base-devel wayland-devel layer-shell-qt6-devel